 Selection will be based on the applicant's GPA, GRE scores, consistency of the statement of purpose with program goals, and letters of recommendation indicating high potential for graduate work in Psychology.
-There is no minimum score required on the GRE, but preference will be given to applicants with a combined Verbal + Quantitative score of 1000 or higher.
+There is no minimum score required on the GRE, but preference will be given to applicants with a combined Verbal + Quantitative score of 1000 (or 297 in the new scoring system) or higher.

 Completed applications will be considered on a space available basis until one week before the first day of classes for the fall and spring semesters.
 Although admission occurs on a year round basis, the sequence of courses is designed to begin in the fall semester.
 Starting in the spring or summer may result in an extended time to complete the degree.
 Upon acceptance into the MS in Psychology program, the student will be assigned a departmental graduate advisor and will be able to apply for federal financial aid.